The beauty of this system is that -

 - Sharp blade knife or scissors (this is for cutting the bottle).

 - A Drill, or similar, for making a hole in the lid to pass the wick through.

 - Drill/cut a hole in the top centre of the screw-on lid.
-The hole needs to be large enough to pass your wick through, yet not so big that the soil in the top section will fall through.
+The hole needs to be large enough to pass your wick through, yet not so big that soil will drop through into the water below.

 - Cut the wick to be approximately twice the length of the uncut bottle.

 - Thread the wick through the hole in the lid and tie a knot on the inside of the lid, to stop it falling through into the water.
 If your string is thin, you might need to use 3 or 4 lengths to ensure there is enough wicking ability for the water.
 There should be a good amount of wick floating in the water - the idea is to keep the soil a little damp.